+String toString()

-Syntax String toString(void); Description Returns a small textual representation of this object.
-This is an identifier, the int and a short code of the stati (in capitals if true, in small caps otherwise).
-Sample: "MediaStatus(6-eJPu)@4AC2F, with the hex number being the hash code of the object.
+Returns a small textual representation of this object.
+This is an identifier, the int and a short code of the state (in capitals if true, in small caps otherwise).
+Sample: "MediaStatus(6-eJpu)@4AC2F, with the hex number being the hash code of the object.